Declined credit card: Meanings & solutions

 But what happens when that information is outdated or has no funds?

 A successful retry depends on many factors, including the decline message.
-There are 2,000+ types of credit card declines, but these are the most common:
+There are over 2,000 credit card decline codes, but these are the most common reasons:

 Soft credit card declines

-Soft declines occur when the card issuer approves the payment, but the transaction fails at another step in the process.
+Soft declines, which typically happen with debit card payments, occur when the card issuer approves the payment, but the transaction fails at another step in the process.
 They’re temporary authorization failures that may be successful after a retry attempt.

 Message customers see: Your card was declined.
 In order to resolve the issue, you will need to contact your bank.